MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting-soap-odata-ui-pages.md

 ---
-title: Troubleshooting errors on OData/SOAP web services on pages, queries, and codeunits.
+title: Troubleshooting errors in OData/SOAP web services on pages, queries, and codeunits.
 description: Learn about how to troubleshoot Business Central web service errors on OData/SOAP endpoints on pages, queries, and codeunits.
 author: KennieNP
 ms.custom: bap-template